Fir3n0x/DSL-Project/README.md

 #### 5.3.1 Depth Limitation

-- **Design choice:** the search depth is capped at 6 to avoid excessive response times (exponential tree growth, increased memory usage for transposition tables).
+- **Design choice:** The search depth is capped at 6 to avoid excessive response times (exponential tree growth, increased memory usage for transposition tables).
 This value represents a practical compromise: it allows meaningful strategic play while keeping the game responsive.
-- **Observed behavior:** higher depth generally improves move quality through brute-force search, but latency increases sharply.
+- **Observed behavior:** Higher depth generally improves move quality through brute-force search, but latency increases sharply.
 On modest hardware, depths greater than 6 can make the AI unusable in interactive modes.

 #### 5.3.2 In-depth Reflection: AI and Othello

 - **Finite game:** Othello on an 8×8 board is a **finite game**.
 The number of possible states is bounded (each cell has a finite number of states), and every game necessarily ends when no legal moves remain or the board is full.
 In theory, the entire game tree could be explored, and a *perfect strategy* exists that fixes the outcome if both players play optimally.
 In practice, this exhaustive computation is limited by combinatorial explosion.

-- **Practical complexity:** although finite, the state space and move tree are extremely large.
+- **Practical complexity:** Although finite, the state space and move tree are extremely large.
 Complexity depends mainly on the branching factor (average number of legal moves) and remaining depth (number of moves until the end).
 Classical techniques such as alpha-beta pruning, transposition tables, heuristic evaluation functions, move ordering, and iterative deepening significantly reduce the effective search space.

-- **Endgame and tablebases:** in the final phase of the game (few moves remaining), it becomes feasible to compute the exact outcome at a reasonable cost.
+- **Endgame and tablebases:** In the final phase of the game (few moves remaining), it becomes feasible to compute the exact outcome at a reasonable cost.
 This is the idea behind *endgame tablebases*.
 Strong Othello engines typically combine heuristics for opening/midgame play with near-exhaustive or exhaustive search in the endgame.

-- **Implications for this project:** for the standard 8×8 board, a competitive AI can be built using:
+- **Implications for this project:** For the standard 8×8 board, a competitive AI can be built using:

   - a well-designed evaluation function (corners, stable discs, mobility, parity, edge safety),
   - alpha-beta pruning with move ordering and transposition tables,